-For the past three quarters this section has reported on microloans enrolled by One Finance and Enervee, which together offered a product available to customers for financing purchases from the SoCalGas utility marketplace.
+This section reports on microloans enrolled by One Finance and Enervee, which together offered a product available to customers for financing purchases from the SoCalGas utility marketplace.
 Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported on separately so as not to skew data presented for full-size ("standard") loans.
-One Finance offered a 60-month term length and a single interest rate of 9.02% to all borrowers.12 In Q2, Enervee paused microloan financing in order to onboard a new lender to replace One Finance; activity is expected to resume in early 2023.
+One Finance offered a 60-month term length and a single interest rate of 9.02% to all borrowers.15 In Q2, Enervee paused microloan financing in order to onboard a new lender to replace One Finance; activity is expected to resume in early 2023.